 You might be surprised at the kinds of foods you shouldn't be offering to your little fella!
-If you have been including these items in your child’s diet, it’s time to stop or at least control their consumption — even if these are your kid’s favourite — you want to ensure that junior is strong inside to experience more together.
+If you have been including these items in your child’s diet, it’s time to stop or at least control their consumption — even if these are your kid’s favourite — you want to ensure that junior is strong.

 1. Processed meats

-These, though convenient, are not nutritious, and are filled with nitrates, a preservative used to prevent bacterial growth, add colour and preserve the meat.
+Bacon, ham, hot dogs and luncheon meat, though convenient, are not nutritious as these are filled with nitrates, a preservative used to prevent bacterial growth, add colour and preserve the meat.
 Worse, they’re often deep fried in (unhealthy) oil — so unsuitable for junior!
 These foods may contain a lot of fat and could trigger or increase their chances of contracting chronic illnesses — particularly if you already have a family history of them.